SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   in the temporary takeover directory.
 These are bounded same-bitstream checks, not separate-encoder parity, a quality improvement claim, or performance acceptance.
 No benchmark was run.

+Frame/block RD and decoder filter follow-up after `aa2ecf690`:

+- The two base multiplier formulas and high-bit-depth normalization in `Av1RateDistortion.cs:122-158` match native `av1/encoder/rd.c:371-444` for their represented key/ordinary-inter roles with default PSNR tuning.
+  They do not implement the surrounding frame-role, layer/boost, tuning, or block adjustments (`rd.c:447-463,802-809`, `av1/encoder/partition_search.c:596-658`).
+In particular, ALLINTRA derives a superblock modifier from the range of subblock variances (`partition_search.c:5721-5734`).
+  `Av1IntraSuperblockEncoder.ModeDecision.cs:172-176` uses only the segment-zero base quantizer and intra flag.
+  These missing policies remain architectural deviations; no isolated multiplier adjustment was introduced.
+- Transform pixel-error normalization and the modeled-rate skip comparison were also traced through `Av1TransformBlockEncoder.cs:577-590`, `Av1RateDistortion.cs:259-307`, native `av1/encoder/model_rd.h:70-106,162-199`, and `av1/encoder/tx_search.c:979-1051`.
+  No additional numerical defect was established in those formulas.
+The conditional border policy and transform-domain/winner evaluation stages remain unresolved as recorded above.
+- The complete `Av1CdefDecoder.cs` frame/unit traversal was compared with `av1/common/cdef.c:29-478`:
+  unfiltered top/left context, coded-edge sentinels, skipped-block lists, luma direction ownership, and chroma reuse are present.
+The managed sequential traversal reads the still-unmodified bottom row directly; native retains bottom lines for its worker-capable traversal.
+This inspection establishes no decoder-wide or SIMD completeness claim.
+Decoder CDEF storage remains an operation-scoped owner, not native reusable worker state.

+Restoration processing-unit correction:

+- Before correction, `Av1LoopRestorationDecoder.cs:147-166,309-358` sized its bordered source, Wiener intermediate, and eight-bit output bridge for a whole restoration-unit stripe, including an absorbed tail.
+  Only the self-guided branch split horizontally into processing units.
+Native `av1/common/restoration.c:389-408,904-963,987-1054` dispatches both filters in 64-luma-sample processing units with chroma subsampling applied.
+This is a traversal/sizing deviation, not a demonstrated pixel defect.
+- Both branches now share that bounded traversal and scratch sizing.
+Source context crosses every chunk and restoration-unit edge; replication remains restricted to the frame edge.
+Stripe-boundary rows retain their deblocked provenance.
+Existing kernels accept the exact tail width, whereas native Wiener SIMD rounds its final write into padded storage.
+Frame output ownership and the self-guided statistics boundaries are retained.
+- For a luma plane at least 384 samples wide with a nominal 256-sample restoration unit, the combined ushort scratch request calculated from the source falls from 155.47 KiB to 26.72 KiB at eight bits, and from 107.47 KiB to 18.72 KiB at 10/12 bits.
+These figures exclude the destination plane and integer self-guided scratch.
+They are allocation-formula results, not measured process memory or a timing improvement.
+- Final verification passes nine serialized Release .NET 11 VSTest cases in 16.0008 seconds (`restoration-grid-final-r2.trx`), including native-plane restoration, both filter types, all three precisions, 4:2:0/4:2:2/4:4:4, super-resolution, and hardware fallbacks.
+No tests or expected outputs were changed.
+The final incremental build reports zero errors and warnings; the preceding compilation reported 1,009 existing warnings.
+Roslynk reports zero compiler errors.
+- All six retained restoration references were independently regenerated with the current optimized native decoder and match exactly: 5,386,240 Y/U/V samples, maximum error 0, zero samples exceeding one.
+  Per-plane results and payload sizes are in the temporary `restoration-comparison.json`.
+This verifies the provenance of the exact references used by the tests; it does not establish separate-encoder parity.
+- `Av1WienerFilter.cs:96-134,165-188` still computes one horizontal output using a vector dot product and traverses vertical outputs scalarly.
+The optimized reference instead processes multiple outputs per vector (`av1/common/x86/wiener_convolve_avx2.c`).
+That SIMD/traversal architecture and the eight-bit output bridge remain open.
+No benchmark was run, and temporary native output and scripts remain excluded from commits.

 Palette coded-boundary correction, verified after `b2aee3036` on 2026-09-05:

 - The encoder clipped luma/chroma palette search to visible frame dimensions